gevulotnetwork/taiko-demo/README.md

-# Taiko's zkevm: a sample prover for Gevulot
+# Adapting the Taiko zkevm prover for Gevulot

 ## 1. Overview

-In this tutorial (or use case study), we will show how to adapt an existing prover so that it may be deployed on a Gevulot node.
+In this tutorial (or case study), we will show how to adapt an existing prover so that it may be deployed on a Gevulot node.
 To illustate the steps involved, we will use the Taiko zkevm prover currently used on the Katla testnet (alpha 6).
 This repository contains forks of their `zkevm-chain` and `zkevm-circuits` packages.

 Taiko uses a Halo2-based prover for its L2 rollups.

-Our goalW is to take you through all the steps to get this prover executing in Gevulot.
+Our goal is to take you through all the steps to get this prover executing in Gevulot.

 - we describe how to create a witness required for the prover
 - how we created standalone prover and verifier binaries